Veteran & Military Students

 Non-Florida residents enrolled in the UWF Air Force and Army ROTC programs are eligible to receive a waiver of out-of-state fees.
 The student must provide proof of current residence in Florida.
 ROTC staff will verify the student's enrollment in the program and an aerospace studies or military science course.
 Students must remain enrolled in a UWF ROTC program and an aerospace studies or military science course to be eligible for the waiver.
 Submit the Air Force or Army ROTC Out-of-State Waiver application each semester through MyUWF.

-Veterans and other eligible students receiving veterans' education benefits on active duty and under Chapters 30, 32, 33, 35, 1606, and 1607, U.S.C., are eligible for one deferment each academic term.
-A 90-day deferment may be issued for the fall and spring terms and a 30-day deferment may be issued for the summer and mini-terms.
-An additional deferment extension may be issued if there is a delay in the receipt of benefits provided the extension is requested prior to the deferment due date.
+Students receiving veterans' education benefits on active duty and under Chapters 30, 32, 33, 35, 1606, and 1607 are eligible for one tuition deferment each semester.
+A 90-day tuition deferment may be issued for the fall and spring semesters and a 30-day tuition deferment may be issued for the summer semester and mini-terms.
+An additional extension may be issued if there is a delay in the receipt of benefits provided the extension is requested prior to the deferment due date.

-A veteran may request a deferment (promissory note) through the VA Enrollment Certification in MyUWF for the amount of tuition and fees.
-The MVRC will submit the approved promissory note to the Cashier's Office prior to the fee payment due date.
-Failure to request a deferment and/or make payment by the deferment due date will result in the assessment of a $100 late payment fee.
-Students who do not make payment or request a deferment may have their registration canceled.
-Students whose registration is canceled due to non-payment may appeal for reinstatement and will be assessed a $200 reinstatement fee.
-If a student has available financial aid, it will be used prior to the posting of the deferment to pay tuition and fees.
+The student may request a tuition deferment through the VA Enrollment Certification in MyUWF.
+The MVRC will submit the approved tuition deferment request to the Cashier's Office.
+Failure to request a tuition deferment by the fee payment deadline will result in the assessment of a $100 late payment fee.
+Students who fail to pay tuition or request a tuition deferment may have their registration cancelled.
+Students whose registration is cancelled due to non-payment may appeal for reinstatement and will be assessed a $200 reinstatement fee.

 The University reserves the right to deny deferments to students with delinquent balances.